miarTaweel/Floodfill/README.md

 # mms-python

+Miar Taweel 1210447
+Francis Miadi 1210100
+leena Abuhammad 1211460

-Write a Micromouse maze-solving algorithm in Python.
+This is a Micromouse maze-solving floodfill algorithm in Python.

 For use with [mackorone/mms](https://github.com/mackorone/mms), a Micromouse simulator.